 Lightspeed Retail for chip cards

-A Simple and Secure Switch to EMV and Apple Pay
+A simple and secure wwitch to EMV and Apple Pay

 What is EMV?

 Learn more about how to prepare your business for the switch to EMV and protect yourself against credit card fraud.
-Get our free EMV and Mobile Payments eBook.
+Get our free EMV and Mobile Payments guide.

 In order to ensure that your store is protected, Lightspeed Retail supports both EMV and NFC-based payments, including Apple Pay, Samsung Pay, and Android Pay.